Plebware/Plebware.github.io/author/journalistic/_posts/2026-06-30-sola-verum-protocol.md

 I stand for the **ethical, transparent, and responsible use of AI**.

-I oppose the creation and distribution of **deep fakes**, deceptive synthetic media, and every form of irresponsible AI usage that seeks to undermine trust, truth, and human dignity.
+I oppose the creation and distribution of **deepfakes**, deceptive synthetic media, and every form of irresponsible AI usage that seeks to undermine trust, truth, and human dignity.

 The future of Artificial Intelligence should not be built upon deception.